"Improving Smiles with less drilling" - Limiting tooth reduction - Less drilling

 Improving Smiles with less drilling is better!

-In the past, veneers required a fair amount of drilling of the natural teeth.
+In the past, this type of restoration required a fair amount of drilling of the natural teeth.
 Now, the dentist only removes a small amount of enamel with much less drilling.
 More natural tooth structure is preserved doing these prepless veneers.
 This allows for a stronger tooth and a stronger restoration.
 Because more enamel remains, the bond between tooth and porcelain is stronger.

 Bonding materials attach to enamel much better than to dentin.
 With less drilling of the teeth, protective temporaries are not needed.
 Temporaries can be time consuming.
 Making temporary veneers will double the appointment time.
 Any way to shorten a dental visit is better.